Can You Take Antacids with Coffee? What to Drink, When to Wait

 In conclusion, combining coffee with sodium bicarbonate offers a potential solution for individuals who struggle with acid reflux but are reluctant to give up their beloved cup of joe.
 By neutralizing some of the acidity in coffee, sodium bicarbonate may provide temporary relief from heartburn symptoms.
 However, it is essential to remember that this should only be used occasionally and under medical supervision if you have underlying digestive issues.

-Coffee With Simethicone
+Coffee and Simethicone

 Coffee with Simethicone: A Solution for Digestive Discomfort